Pavneet-Sing/Demos/Git/README.md

 		git push origin master

-Setup local repo for cloned project:
+Setup local repo using clone:
 -----------------------------------
 1. Clone existing project from github using